ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 ![image](images/m1conctf/twitter_posts.png)

-Looking at the user's posts they have posts about kiwis and complains about having to use numbers password a couple of likely passwords:
+Looking at the user's posts they have posts about kiwis and complains about having to use numbers in passwords.
+A couple of likely passwords:

 ```
 kiwi1